kingkwahli/NotchNotification/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for full details.

 ---

-© 2024 Lakr Aream.
-All Rights Reserved.
+© 2024 Lakr Aream
-© 2025 kingkwahli at NaazimCo
+© 2025 Kwahli at NaazimCo